ibid/ibid/docs/tutorial.rst

 Documentation
 ^^^^^^^^^^^^^

-At the moment you'll see that your plugin doesn't appear in "features", you can fix that with a little more code::
+At the moment you'll see that your plugin doesn't appear in *features*, you can fix that with a little more code::

    from random import randint